tzanidis/Two-Player-Snakes/README.txt

 (The following applies to only arduino 2, the client.)
 Arduino(2) Digital port 13 <--> Resistor <--> Arduino(2) GND

+Photo of wiring can be seen in the zip as .png

 **Wiring Instructions End**

 Coding instructions: